gimli-rs/gimli/README.md

     * implement two iterators on top of this:
         * iterate all DIEs in dfs
         * given a DIE, iterate its direct children
-    * Clean up the return types for traversal methods...

 * Make a common `Unit` trait for all `CompilationUnit`, `TypeUnit`, and `PartialUnit` so DIEs can just have a fat pointer to their unit rather than be generic.

-* Don't expose ParseResult to the outside world, just re-wrap in a gimli::Result type

-* Investigate not using `nom` and use `std::io::Cursor` and `byteorder` instead.